madetech/handbook/benefits/flexible_holiday.md

 ## Christmas at Made Tech

 * Made Tech closes for Christmas and New Year - you will not need to book this time off.
-* This year (2018) Made Tech will be closed from the 24th of December, and coming back to work on the 2nd of January.
+* This year (2018) Made Tech will be closed from the 24th of December (inclusive), and coming back to work on the 2nd of January.